 A successfully processed payout is the expected outcome for a business.
 Failed payouts introduce a measure of the unknown, as the business typically needs to investigate the cause of failure and take remedial action to correct and reprocess the payout.
 In many organizations, these investigations and corrections are costly as they are done via staff performing manual tasks.

 A lack of data and insight into failure reasons only serve to impede and slow down the ability to correct failed payouts, further increasing the cost of operations for the business and negatively impacting customer experience.
-Thus the more resources are needed to handle exceptions and the cost of making payouts increases.
+As a result, more resources are needed to handle exceptions and the cost of making payouts increases.

 Finally, there's also the cost of connecting and maintaining connections to the disparate systems required to make payouts at scale.
 It's not uncommon for businesses sending payments globally to have five or more direct integrations to domestic payment networks.
 And connecting to a new network can usually take six months or more.